square-computersetup/square-computersetup.github.io/_pages/win.md

 {% include figure url="/assets/images/win-setup.png" image_path="/assets/images/win-setup.png" %}

+{% include figure url="/assets/images/win-sign-in.png" image_path="/assets/images/win-sign-in.png" %}

 Sign in with your username and password.

+{% include figure url="/assets/images/win-okta-popup.png" image_path="/assets/images/win-okta-popup.png" %}

 You may see an Okta login screen here, if you do, sign in using your email address and password.

+{% include figure url="/assets/images/win-continue-anyway.png" image_path="/assets/images/win-continue-anyway.png" %}

 Once the setup retuns to __Setting up for work or school__, a __Continue Anyway__ button will appear on the lower right of the screen.
 You may choose to click __Continue Anyway__ instead of waiting for the setup to finish.

+{% include figure url="/assets/images/win-hello.png" image_path="/assets/images/win-hello.png" %}

 Next, you will be asked to __Use Windows Hello__ with your account.
 Press __Okay__ and then enter the verification code that will be sent via SMS to your phone.

-{% include figure url="/assets/images/win-biometrics.jpg" image_path="/assets/images/win-biometrics.jpg" %}

 After a few moments, you will be able to setup __Use your Fingerprint__ or choose __Skip for now__ if you don't want to use biometrics.
 Fingerprint is more preferred than facial recognition.

+{% include figure url="/assets/images/win-pin.png" image_path="/assets/images/win-biometrics.png" %}

 Next, you will be asked to __Set up a PIN__.
 Setting up a PIN is required.
 The PIN will be the password you use to log into the computer; it must be at least 8 characters long, and if you want to use letters you will need to check the box to allow it!